Skills#

 List required packages (detailed in requirements.txt).

-Create helper scripts in the same directory as the skill:
+You may place helper scripts in the same directory as the skill for manual use:

 #!/usr/bin/env python3